daniuher/imtile/README.md

 **imtile** is a Python toolbox for slicing-up 3D images into sub-images (tiles).
 Matrices into sub-matrices.
+Furthermore, it can reconstruct the image back from the tiles.
 Basically same as [image_slicer](https://github.com/samdobson/image_slicer) but for 3D images.

 So far, the functionality is very very basic and not tested much.
 There are some libraries available for this,